nestjs/docs.nestjs.com/content/graphql/federation.md

 #### Async configuration

-Both the Federation and Gateway modules support asynchronous initialisation using the same `forRootAsync` that's documented in [Quick start](/graphql/quick-start#async-configuration)
+Both the Federation and Gateway modules support asynchronous initialization using the same `forRootAsync` that's documented in [Quick start](/graphql/quick-start#async-configuration)